-Find here the best national parks in Toronto, Canada, before you actually visit this destination.
+Find here the best national parks in and around the city of Toronto, Canada, before you actually visit this destination.
 See which ones you wish to visit and include them in your itinerary.

 1. Thousand Islands National Park